 Connecticut Health and Educational Facilities Authority ("CHEFA").
 CHEFA was established to assist in the financing of facilities for educational or health care purposes, including colleges and universities, secondary schools, nursing homes, hospitals, child care facilities, and any other qualified non-profit institutions through the issuance of bonds and other obligations.
 Payments from institutions provide funds to service the debt on loans made pursuant to the issuance of bonds and other obligations by CHEFA.
-CHEFA is also authorized to issue tax-exempt and taxable revenue bonds secured by one or more special capital reserve funds solely to finance projects for "participating nursing homes," or for housing, student centers, food service facilities and other auxiliary service facilities at public institutions of higher learning, including the Connecticut State University system.
-In addition, Public Act No. 04-01 of the May Special Session authorized CHEFA to issue up to \$100.0 million special obligation bonds secured by a special capital reserve fund to finance equipment acquisitions by hospitals.
+CHEFA is also authorized to issue tax-exempt and taxable revenue bonds secured by one or more special capital reserve funds solely to finance projects for "participating nursing homes," or for housing, student centers, food service facilities and other auxiliary service facilities at public institutions of higher learning, including the Connecticut State University system, or for clinical services projects for The University of Connecticut Health Center, and up to \$100.0 million to finance equipment acquisitions by hospitals.

 Under CHEFA's nursing home program, loans are secured by mortgages on the nursing homes and pledges of gross receipts.
 Minimum debt service coverage ratios of 1.25 times annual debt service are required and restrictions are placed on the issuance of additional debt.
 Participating nursing homes are required to fund a debt service reserve fund in an amount equal to one year's maximum annual debt service and a working capital fund reserve account in an amount equal to 60 days of operating expenses or three year's maximum annual debt service.
 If a participating nursing home is in default or is likely to become in default under its loan agreement with CHEFA due to the failure to make any payment(s) required, CHEFA may request that the Commissioner of the Department of Social Services withhold any funds in the State's custody that are due and payable to the nursing home via a Medicaid intercept.
 Funds subject to withholding under this section include federal and state grants, contracts, allocations and appropriations.
-In 2005, CHEFA had to apply the working capital fund reserve account and Medicaid intercept to one financing where \$15.38 million bonds are outstanding because of a nursing home's failure to make monthly debt service payments.
+In 2005 CHEFA had to apply the working capital fund reserve account and Medicaid intercept to one financing with \$14.83 million bonds remaining outstanding and a minimum special capital reserve requirement of \$1.55 million because of a nursing home's failure to make monthly debt service payments.
+A receiver for the facility was appointed by the State Superior Court on November 3, 2005, upon application of the Office of the State Attorney General.